SeanCC/blog/content/post/competitive-lifting.md

 | Weibull     |     ![](/post/images/WeibullMeets3.png)          |     ![](/post/images/weimeetsg3.png)         |

 These look better than the parametric plots we produced at the beginning.
 The cutoff was picked more or less by eyeballing it - we could likely do better than this.
 The fits definitely aren't perfect, but they are suggestive - after some cutoff, the exponential distribution appears to be the best fit, which implies a constant hazard rate after some threshold.
-We next attempt to fit exponential curves along gender lines: